Dog Fashion Disco: Rising popularity and personnel changes (2000–2004)

 In 2000, DFD played on USA Network's FarmClub.
-The exposure DFD received from the show lead them to signing with Spitfire Records.

-With the release of their major label debut Anarchists of Good Taste in 2001 on Spitfire Records, DFD saw much wider popularity and distribution of their music than ever before, and recorded a track with System of a Down front-man, Serj Tankian providing vocals for the track "Mushroom Cult" on the Anarchists album.
+The exposure received from the show lead them to signing with Spitfire Records.
+With the release of their major label debut Anarchists of Good Taste in 2001 on Spitfire Records, DFD saw much wider popularity and distribution of their music than ever before, and recorded a track with System of a Down frontman Serj Tankian providing vocals for the track "Mushroom Cult" on the Anarchists album.
 This song is often wrongly attributed to System of a Down, although Serj Tankian was the only member of System of a Down to perform on the track.
-The band shot their first music video for the song "Leper Friend," and embarked on their first UK tour in support of the album.
+The band shot their first music video for the song "Leper Friend" and embarked on their first UK tour in support of the album.
 DFD also toured with the likes of Mindless Self Indulgence and Tub Ring through 2002.

 In 2003, they released Committed to a Bright Future on Spitfire Records and supported Lacuna Coil on their first U.S. headlining tour.
 Although the album contains the same lineup as Anarchists, both guitarist Greg Combs and drummer John Ensminger left the band before it was released, the latter being replaced by Mike "Ollie" Oliver before the album was released (and is pictured in the album booklet, as well as being listed as an official member of the band).
 Ensminger and Combs were credited as performing on the album, though not as band members.
 The spot of lead guitar was temporarily filled by Jason Stevens for the Committed tour, during which bassist and original member Stephen Mears left the band to join the Navy.
 Mears was replaced by Brian White, and after the tour, Stevens was replaced by Margret Heater member Jasan Stepp as lead guitarist.
 This lineup recorded the Day of the Dead EP and the live album The City Is Alive Tonight, released in 2004 and 2005 respectively, and is the band lineup in DFDVD.